Kiranendra/django-demo/README.md

 23. But the models or the database is not shown there because we haven't registered it.
 So to register the models open the `admin.py` file located inside the `home` directory.
 Register the newly created model.
 It should look like this:

 		from django.contrib import admin
-		# Relative import the model here
+		# Relative importing the model here
 		from .models import Product

 		# Register your models here.